Safety orders, protection orders and barring orders in Ireland

 You can get a barring order against a violent partner if you have been living together in an intimate relationship and your partner does not own most or all of the house you are living in.
 There is no minimum period of cohabitation (living together) required.

-You can get an emergency barring order where there is reasonable grounds to believe there is an immediate risk of significant harm to you or a dependent even if you do not own, co-own or have your name on the lease.
+You can get an emergency barring order where there are reasonable grounds to believe there is an immediate risk of significant harm to you or a dependent even if you do not own, co-own or have your name on the lease.

 A parent can apply for a barring or safety order against domestic violence from their own child if their child is over 18.
 You cannot get a barring order if your child owns all or most of the house you are living in.